-Analysis of the Resource Characterization and potential significant contaminant sources of the SWAP area for the Harper's Ferry Water Works indicates that the water supply is susceptible to possible future contamination based on the following:
+Analysis of the Resource Characterization and potential significant contaminant sources of the SWAP area for the Corporation of Shepherdstown indicates that the water supply is susceptible to possible future contamination based on the following:

-- ✓ The 21 stream crossings provide the opportunity for an accidental release/spill of material to get directly into the stream drainage network.
-Source water protection efforts should be directed toward the establishment of an effective and efficient emergency response plan if one does not currently exist. - ✓ Current land use practices may have an adverse impact on the ecological health of the Potomac River Direct Drains Watershed.
-Of the 276.36 stream miles assessed in the DEP 305(b) report; only 124.14 (44.9%) were fully supporting their overall designated uses.
+- ✓ The large, irregular size of the WSDA presents an increased potential for contamination.
+In addition, the large number of stream crossings (393 total) provides the opportunity for an accidental release/spill of material to easily get directly into the stream drainage network.
+Source water protection efforts should be directed toward the establishment of an effective and efficient emergency response plan if one does not currently exist. - Current land use practices appear to be having an adverse impact on the ecological health of the Potomac River Direct Drains Watershed.
+This is evidenced by of the 276.36 miles assessed in the DEP 303b report; only 44.9% were fully supporting the overall designated use.
+The principal sources of pollution in the watershed are agriculture and urban runoff/storm sewers.
+Higher bacteria levels are generally concentrated around populations centers, caused by regulated or unregulated discharges.
+In addition, the health of the Potomac may be impacted by a number of regulated and unregulated point and non-point sources in the ZCC and WSDA.